AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Provides ultra-high packet forwarding rates.

-    **Note:** The maximum network performance varies with instance families.
-For higher concurrent connection capabilities, we recommend that you use g5ne.
+    **Note:** The network performance varies based on the instance family.
+For higher concurrent connection and network packet forwarding capabilities, we recommend that you use g7ne.

 -   Suits the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding